grst/pygenesig/docs/developers_guide.md

 ```

 ## Implement a SignatureTester
-To get started, read the [apidoc](apidoc.html) of SignatureTester.
+To get started, read the [apidoc](apidoc.html#pygenesig.validation.SignatureTester) of `SignatureTester`.
 Essentially, all you have to do is creating a child class of `SignatureTester` and implement the method `_predict(expr, signatures)`.
 The method returns a list of the predicted labels for each samples.

 For example, a random predictor, being agnostic of the signatures could look like: